 04 of 10

 If you're less motivated by budget concerns and more interested in conquering a food craving while road-tripping, Foodspotting is an excellent app.
 Foodspotting users across the country upload photos of their most memorable meals and dishes, creating a veritable mobile scrapbook of dining ideas.
 The service also includes user-compiled lists, perfect if you roll into a large city and want to know where to get the best burger or where to go for dim sum.
-Foodspotting is free and available for iPhone, Blackberry, Android, and Windows phones.Continue to 5 of 10 below.
+Foodspotting is free.Continue to 5 of 10 below.

 05 of 10

 Tripit is an easy-to-use travel planning and itinerary organizing app typically used more by frequent fliers.
 But road trippers can use the Tripit app and/or website to plan a trip, complete with hotel, dining, and shopping stops.
 Tripit lets you share your travel agenda to Facebook or with other friends on Tripit.
 And, of course, you can save your trips in the Tripit app for future browsing.
-The Tripit app is free and available for iPhone, Android, Blackberry, and Windows.
+The Tripit app is free.

 06 of 10